mavstuff/sqlite_android/readme.md

-# SQLite for Android with Database from Assets (Resurces) support and Unicode Search
+# SQLite for Android with Database from Assets (Resources) support and Unicode Search

 The build is based on SQLite Android bindings and supports the long-awaited feature of opening the database from resources (or assets).